Big bounce and black bounce in quasi-topological gravity

 An interesting property of the metric (\ref{eq:qOSmetric}) is that the maximal value of the Kretschmann scalar $K^2\left|_{max}\right.\sim M^2 / r_0^{2(D-1)}\sim\rho_\text{Pl}$, is independent of the mass $M$.
 Furthermore, the existence of a minimum value for $r$ distinguishes this metric from other regular metrics, such as the Hayward metric.
 It is, in fact, a bouncing solution: a particle in radial motion bounces upon reaching $r=r_0$ , instead of passing through the origin $r=0$.

+The analysis of singularities presented herein can be extended to the electromagnetic vacuum.
+When coupled to linear Maxwell electrodynamics, the charged metric function is obtained by substituting $M$ with $M-Q^2/2r^{D-3}$ in Eq.~\eqref{eq:SSsolution}, which yields

+As previously discussed, the domain of convergence imposes a strict constraint $r \ge r_0$, where $r_0$ satisfies $\psi(r_0)= -\alpha / 4 l^2$.
+Thus, both the metric and the stress-energy tensor remain regular throughout the entire spacetime.
+Moreover, in this scenario, the maximum values of the Kretschmann scalar are of the Planck scale and, crucially, are independent of both the mass $M$ and the charge $Q$.\footnote{More precisely, $\eval{K^2}_{\text{max}} = \eval{K^2}_{r=r_0}\sim\rho_\text{Pl} + \mathcal{O}\qty(M^{-\alpha}, Q^{-\beta})$, where $\alpha$ and $\beta$ are positive constants.} This universality of the curvature bound is absent in models based on nonlinear electrodynamics

-Similarly, we also need to examine the constraint imposed in the cosmological case by the domain of convergence.
+Following the analysis of the spherically symmetric case, we now turn to examine the constraints imposed by the domain of convergence in the cosmological scenario.